koengommers/etholog/packages/async-storage-transport/README.md

 # @etholog/async-storage-transport

-A transport that logs to an async storage like AsyncStorage for React Native.
+A transport that stores logs in asynchronous storage like AsyncStorage for React Native.

 ## Installation